garykac/shinjuku/README.md

 * **Lure** Play a ward card and lure customers from that ward to stores, following train tracks to connected stations.
 * **Expand** Discard a single card and build new track that connects to one of your stores or to your existing track.
    Or discard 3 cards to build 2 connected segments of track
-* **Refresh** Draw hand back up to 5 cards, or draw a single card if you already have 5 or more cards in hand.
+* **Income** Draw hand back up to 5 cards, or draw a single card if you already have 5 or more cards in hand.
 Your turn ends immediately after taking this action, even if you had one more action available.

 After taking your 2 actions: